FirebirdSQL/jaybird/devdoc/jdp/jdp-2022-04-deprecate-ooremote.md

 - Published: 2022-12-07
 - Implemented in: Jaybird 5 (deprecation)
-- Proposed for: Jaybird 6 (removal)
+- Implemented in: Jaybird 6 (removal)

 ## Type